 Check Price - Amazon UK

-Melitta is a well-known coffee makeking equipment manufacturer that has been around rather some time, and they make some really popular domestic bean to cup coffee machines, in addition to making commercial bean to cup coffee machines.
+Melitta is a well-known coffee machine manufacturer that has been around quite some time, and they make some very popular domestic bean to cup coffee machines, in addition to making commercial bean to cup coffee machines.

 The smart bits

-This is a relatively affordable bean to cup coffee machine, particularly considering it’s a one-touch, carafe machine, which are usually more expensive.
+This is a relatively inexpensive bean to cup coffee machine, especially considering it’s a one-touch, carafe machine, which are usually more expensive.

-Many of the features are just what I’d expect to see on a one-touch, fully automatic bean to cup machine, however this is likewise a smart coffee machine in the sense that it’s “connected”, via the Melitta Connect App.
+Many of the features are just what I’d expect to see on a one-touch, fully automatic bean to cup machine, but this is also a smart coffee machine in the sense that it’s “connected”, via the Melitta Connect App.

 This app allows you to: